Atmospheric and Interfacial Chemistry

 parisa.ariya [at] mcgill.ca (E-mail)

-- Member of the Centre for Climate and Global Change Research (C2GCR);
+- Member of Centre for Computational Chemistry

-- Member of Green Chemistry Network
+- Member of Compute Canada

 Our laboratory's mission is to explore major fundamental, and applied research questions on chemical and physical processes involving aerosols, as well as organic and metal pollutants of relevance to the Earth's atmosphere and its interfaces.
 Our direct research contributions are to the fields of Atmospheric sciences and climate change, specifically aerosol-cloud interaction, air pollution, atmosphere-ocean interactions, physical and analytical chemistry, sustainable chemistry and technology, nanoscience, environmental health and medicine.